Current Size: 100%

 The Media Center offers a wide variety of both activities and volunteer opportunities, all designed to encourage healthy living and lifelong learning.
 Lunch is available daily from 12 - 12:45 for a recommended donation of $2.

 Surrey - Media’s Home Delivered Meals program delivers meals each day to homebound older adults living in the area.
 This program is successful through volunteers who not only pack and deliver a nutritious meal, but who also provide a warm greeting to someone for whom this may be their only human connection that day.
 Call 610-566-0505 for more information.

-Surrey - Media is funded in part by the Delaware County Office of Services for the Aging (COSA) and United Way of Southeastern Pennsylvania.
+Surrey - Media is funded in part by the Delaware County Office of Services for the Aging (COSA) and United Way of Greater Philadelphia and Southern New Jersey.

 Classes & Activities

 Surrey's activities offer something for everyone: a world of learning, achieving and discovering.

 From the museum to the casino, from the lecture series to the exercise class, Surrey strives to address the mental, physical and social needs of our members.